NEW: Jury suspends deliberations for the day

 The question was the latest posed by the jury considering the evidence in the case against Michael Dunn, who says he acted in self-defense when he opened fire on four teenagers in an SUV in Jacksonville in November 2012.

-Prosecutors contend it was an act of murder.
-Dunn has been charged with first-degree murder in the killing of 17-year-old Jordan Davis.
-He also has been charged with three counts of attempted murder.
-If Dunn is found guilty, he faces up to life in prison.
+Prosecutors contend that Dunn’s firing into the SUV equates to an act of murder.
+In addition to that count, Dunn also has been charged with three counts of attempted murder.
+If found guilty, he faces up to life in prison.

 The video contains 20 minutes of footage from multiple angles, though a shorter version showing only one angle was slated to be shown in court.